Professor Peter Whelan

 I am happy to supervise PhD students in areas of my expertise, especially in competition law.

-I currently supervise four full-time PhD students:
+I currently supervise three full-time PhD students:

 - John Gannon (competition law);

-- Omar Mashjari (competition law);
+- Omar Mashjari (competition law); and

-To date I have supervised five PhD students to completion and have acted as an examiner for a variety of PhD and MA theses, at both home and abroad.
+To date I have supervised seven PhD students to completion and have acted as an examiner for a variety of PhD and MA theses, at both home and abroad.
 I have been nominated twice for a Partnership Award for my PhD supervision.

 Books (edited collections)